Algorithmic Complexity Attacks

 Graph algorithms operating on user-controlled graphs have complexity dependent on graph structure.
 An algorithm with O(V + E) average-case complexity may have O(V^2) or worse complexity on specific graph structures.

-Applications that allow users to define workflow graphs, dependency graphs, or any other structure where the application then traverses the graph (cycle detection, topological sort, reachability analysis) are vulnerable to constructed adversarial graphs.
+Applications that allow users to define workflow graphs, dependency graphs, or any other structure where the application traverses the graph (cycle detection, topological sort, reachability analysis) are vulnerable to constructed adversarial graphs.
 A graph with pathological structure for the specific algorithm in use can exhaust CPU.

 The Unifying Property